vidigas/chat-bot/README.md

 You have two optins to run this bot.

-One is runnig in dev mode to interact with the bot from the terminal window.

-The other is to run in api mode and consume through a post request.
+One is runnig in dev mode to interact with the bot from the terminal window and the other is to run in api mode and consume through a post request.

 ## Install
 ```bash